Cultural Heritage

 Tingelstad Old Church (St. Petri)

-Medieval stone church located on historic ground.
-When the new church was built in the 1860-ies to room a growing population, the old was conserved in its age-old style.
-Still a parish church, services are held several times each summer.
+Medieval stone church on historic ground.
+When the new church was built in the 1860s to make room for a growing population, the old was conserved in its old style.
+Still a parish church, services are held here several times every summer.

 Distance